camunda/camunda-docs/docs/guides/migrating-from-cawemo.md

 - You want to continue working on your diagrams on the latest Camunda Platform.
 - You are exploring automating your processes.
-- You are in need of certain features that can only be found in Camunda Platform 8 (e.g. [BPMN message buffering](https://docs.camunda.io/docs/components/concepts/messages/#message-buffering), big [multi-instance constructs](https://docs.camunda.io/docs/components/modeler/bpmn/multi-instance/), the new Connectors framework, or the improved collaboration features in web modeler).
+- You are in need of certain features that can only be found in Camunda Platform 8 (e.g. [BPMN message buffering](https://docs.camunda.io/docs/components/concepts/messages/#message-buffering), big [multi-instance constructs](https://docs.camunda.io/docs/components/modeler/bpmn/multi-instance/), the new Connectors framework, or the improved collaboration features in Web Modeler).

 ## Prerequisites